HLT54115 Diploma of Nursing

 The below information outlines all you need to know to get started on the track for your new career.
 It covers study dates, fees, course outlines, information on how to apply and any necessary entry requirements you may need

-The next Diploma of Nursing course will commence in early 2020.
+The next Diploma of Nursing course will commence in February 2022 (subject to change).

 The HLT54115 Diploma of Nursing is delivered over 18 months in our training rooms at 182 Macquarie Street, Hobart.